HTTP Client

 }

-In this code, we create a new HTTP client using the http.Client struct and set the transport to transport.NewWasiRoundTripper().
+In this code, we create a new HTTP client using the http.Client struct and set the transport to transport.New().
 This allows us to make HTTP requests using the WASI environment.
-The round tripper is provided by the hayride-dev/bindings/go/imports/net/http/transport package, which is part of the Hayride HTTP bindings.
+The transport is provided by the github.com/hayride-dev/bindings/go/wasi/net/http/transport package, which is part of the Hayride HTTP bindings.
 However, any HTTP client that has implemented the wasi-http interface can be used.

 In this example, we are making a GET request to https://postman-echo.com/get?foo1=bar1&foo2=bar2 and printing the response body.
 You can modify the URL to test with different endpoints.